contanpe/PSCI/Theory Paper.md

 For the purposes of this paper, φ = 1.618... .

+This quite literally means the universe birthed itself.

 **Tau, Time, or the Temporal Axis**:

       τ = π/(φ⋅e) * 10^-33 ≈